jonstjohn/crdb-settings/README.md

 1. Discover new versions of CockroachDB and store default cluster settings
 2. Serve a REST API for examining settings
-3. Deploy a web application for exploring settings (coming soon)

 ## Command-line